neekware/nwx-cfg/README.md

     headers: { 'Content-Type': 'application/json' }
     // body of request when using http POST method (default = {})
     body: {
-      // one or more app specific fields
+      // one or more app specific field(s)
     }
   }
+  // one or more app specific field(s)
 };
 ```